pogster/import-export-improvements/README.md

 ### What is the necessary functionality?

-Parts of the functionality that is needed for bigger projects is already provided by the Magneto core functionality.
+Parts of the functionality that is needed for bigger projects will already be provided by the Magneto core functionality, for sure.
 In most cases, this functionality is **NOT** enough which requires a whole lot of time and costs for our customers to extend/improve it.

 #### Which entity types should be supported?

-At least, the functionality that should be provided is to import/export
+At least, the functionality that should be provided the import/export of

 * Products
   - All Product Types